blackbird-47/restaurant-exp-app/README.md

 # Little Lemon
 This repository follows the react-native course on [Coursera](https://www.coursera.org/learn/react-native-course/home).

-I have built a cross-platform app using React Native and Expo for a restaurant, which has features such as,
+I have built a cross-platform app using React Native and Expo for a restaurant which has features such as,
 1. Restaurant home page.
 2. Menu with prices.
 3. Navigation.